MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-install.md

 - The Local System account (cannot be used for a highly available VMM deployment) or
 - A domain user account or
-- A Group Managed Service Account (gMSA).
+- A Group Managed Service Account (gMSA)

 Ensure the following before you prepare an account: